jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) an officer of an applicant that is a body corporate:
   (d) a principal of an applicant.
-(2) The applicant, member, officer, or principal, as applicable,— (a) must not be a discharged or undischarged bankrupt; or (b) must not have been convicted of an offence involving fraud; or (c) must be eligible to be a company director.
+(2) The applicant, member, officer, or principal, as applicable,— (a) must not be a discharged or undischarged bankrupt; and (b) must not have been convicted of an offence involving fraud; and (c) must be eligible to be a company director.

 ### 15G Application for approval as listed PAYE intermediary